georgegianno/oscar-custom-sandbox/README.md

 3. Create a virtual environment: `python -m venv virtualenv`
 4. Activate the virtual environment: `source virtualenv/bin/activate`
 5. Run the setup by executing: `make sandbox`
-6. Follow the command displayed in your terminal, then navigate to the sandbox directory: `cd sandbox`
+6. Navigate to the sandbox directory: `cd sandbox`
 7. Start the server with the command: `python manage.py runserver`

 - **Superuser Credentials**: